24Ryou/Codewars/codewars.md

 Given a string of digits, you should replace any digit below 5 with '0' and any digit 5 and above with '1'.
 Return the resulting string.

 **Note: input will never be an empty string**
-Given a string of digits, you should replace any digit below 5 with '0' and any digit 5 and above with '1'.
-Return the resulting string.

-**Note: input will never be an empty string**

 ```py
 def fake_bin(x):